-- The general option offers 38 elective credits including 18 credits in a minor, cognate, or double major
+- The remaining major requirements are completed through 38 hours in electives including 18 credits in a minor, cognate, or double major.

 What Is a Degree in Multimedia Journalism?

 You'll take courses in media history, law, and ethics that will give you a better understanding of the challenges and opportunities in the ever-changing field of news media.
-And you'll create real news products for class assignments to develop your skills in interviewing, writing, photography, and digital video production.
+For class assignments, you'll create real news products to develop your skills in interviewing, writing, photography, and digital video production.

 Why Study Multimedia Journalism Here?

 Our state-of-the-art production studio will give you hands-on experience that will prepare you for careers in broadcast journalism and digital production.
+Our Multimedia Center will give you the experience you need for the field by using equipment that top news stations use.
+You will gain the knowledge needed to write and produce news stories through our hands-on courses.
 The analytical and critical thinking skills you'll gain will serve you in all types of communication positions.

 Beyond the Classroom